uo-applied-math/applied_math/pages/fall.md

 ---
 layout: page
 title: syllabus // computation, combinatorics, and applied stochastic processes
-description: Syllabus for Computation, Combinatorics, and Applied Stochastic Processes
+description: Syllabus for Computation and Combinatorics
 ---

 See [the schedule](fall_schedule.html) for topics by week